vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    Be sure to replace the following placeholders in the script:

-   - `[INGRESS PUBLIC IP]`: replace this with the IP Address copied previously.
+   - `[INGRESS PUBLIC IP]`: Replace this with the IP Address copied previously.
-   - `[SUFFIX]`: replace this with the same SUFFIX value used previously for this lab
+   - `[SUFFIX]`: Replace this with the same SUFFIX value used previously for this lab.

 7. Save changes and close the editor.